ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 : Topology graph traversal.
 : SIMAP must be optimized for graph traversal to support both network path queries and other specific use case queries.
-This means that the SIMAP must provide an efficient means to retrieve network paths, to accommodate the difficulty operators experiences when retrieving network paths via the chain termination-point->link->termination-point, without having a direct adjacency relation.
+This means that the SIMAP must provide an efficient means to retrieve network paths, to accommodate the difficulty operators experience when retrieving network paths via the chain termination-point->link->termination-point, without having a direct adjacency relation.
 Additionally, SIMAP must enable efficient retrieval of the data required by other use case queries.